The lowdown on Elche CF

 24/01/21 (LIGA) Elche 0 FC Barcelona 2 (De Jong, Puig)

 Midfielder Alex Collado has been on FC Barcelona's books since 2010s and came to captain Barça B before being loaned to Granada last season.
-He's at Elche on a similar deal but still officially belongs to Barça.
+He's at Elche on a similar deal but still officially belongs to Barça, although he is currently injured.

 - Copy link